Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 see a function invocation with an initial uppercase name unless it has the

-prefix.
+new prefix.
 JSLint does not expect to see the

-prefix used with functions whose names do not start with
+new prefix used with functions whose names do not start with

 initial uppercase.